sagivnet/FactsService/README.md

 - Share Some Facts With The World!

-- A Facts Feed Manager End-to-end Application using Anguler & Node.js as development environments
+- A Facts Feed Manager RESTful End-to-end Application using Anguler & Node.js as development environments

 ## Features